daid/ezflashjr/doc/Protocol.md

 These are written to $00 after a rom is loaded before a reset to this new rom.
 Reason unknown.

 These are written to $00 and $80 by the `stage1` after the `loader` is loader.
 Reason unknown.

+These are written to $00 and $80 by the firmware update.
+Reason unknown.

 # SRAM